Joshua66637/Academic-Project-5-Intron-Identifier-with-Base-Python/README.md

 3. Detects split reads using `N` in the CIGAR string.
 4. Calculates each intron’s start and end positions.
 5. Groups identical junctions and counts supporting reads.
-6. Matches junctions to genes and writes results to `XXXXXXXX.txt` (replace with your student number).
-   Each gene’s junctions are followed by a blank line.
+6. Matches junctions to genes and writes results to a table Each gene’s junctions are followed by a blank line.

 ---